oasysgames/oasys-docs/docs/architecture/2-hub-layer/3-validator-account.md

 The owner can stake themselves also.

-### **Delegator**
+### Delegator (Staking OAS)

-The delegator is the token's delegator, who delegates assets to the Validator owner or builder account.
-Since the delegator (hub) can delegate tokens to the owner account, they can stake tokens onto the owner account and receive tokens.
+The delegator is an individual who delegates (=stakes) their assets to the validator owner.
+Since delegators can delegates tokens directly to the owner account through [multiple methods](/docs/staking/stake-oasys/1-1-stake), they can deposit their tokens and, in return, receive rewards.

-The Validator Owner (Owner Account) can use the same address as the Delegator (self delegating).
-L2 Owners can use the same address as the Delegator (self delegating).
+It's worth noting that the validator owner can use their own address for staking, a process known as self-delegating.

-### **Validator Owner (Owner Account)**
+### Validator Owner

-The Validator owner is the account used to register the Operator address with the Staking Contract.
-In addition, the Staker will provide the Validator owner's address and deposit to the Staking Contract.
-Therefore, the Validator owner doesn't have to interact with it, excluding registering the Validator owner's account.
+The validator owner serves as the unique identity of the Validator.
+It's fixed, meaning you cannot switch or replace it.
+As such, it's the address that Delegators (those who stake OAS to your node) identify validator during the staking process.

-The Validator owner account is used to sign transactions, so you can increase security by using a hardware wallet.
-And **there is no way to recover if you lost the Owner's address**.
+Routine interactions are limited to 'joining as a Validator`, 'claiming commission rewards', and 'updating the operator'.
+Since the Validator owner account is used to sign transactions for these operations, using a hardware wallet is advisable for added security.
+Crucially, **if you lose access to the Owner's address, it is irretrievable**.

-### **Validator Operator (Operator Account)**
+### Validator Operator

-The Operator account is the account the node (geth) uses to sign the block (the account created through manual setup Step 6 in the Hub layer node).

-There is a risk of leakage because the **operator account's private key must be placed on the node disk**.
+The Operator account is essential for the operation of the Validator node.
+Specifically, this account signs blocks.
+During the Validator Node program's startup, the operator private key typically resides on the same disk as the Validator node.

-Due to the separation of Owner and Operator accounts, even if the Operator's private key is leaked, the Owner can update the new Operator address in the Staking Contract.
-Also, since Delegators or stakes are on the Owner's account, there is no need for Stakers to change the staking destination.
+Thanks to the distinction between the Owner and Operator accounts, if the Operator's private key is ever compromised, the Owner can easily update to a new Operator address.
+Moreover, since Delegators (those who stake OAS) rely on the Owner's account, there's no need for Stakers to modify their staking target.